 If You Haven’t Done Your Homework, Pay Close Attention!

 But if you’re not able to do all of that digging, listening and asking questions at the interview could do the trick.
 So, when the hiring manager asks you something, don’t see that as an opportunity to boast with all of your accomplishments.
 They know them.
 They’ve done their homework.
 Give them an answer to the question they asked, nothing more, nothing less.
 If you don’t understand something about their questions, or you think they could provide you with information which could help you give them a better answer, ask them.
 And listen to their answer.

 It’s paramount that you and the hiring manager stay on the same page during the whole interview.
 Some positions, for example, can be held in different kinds of industries.
 You might have experience working in different industries.
-You might even be targeted because of your cross-industry experience, as this is one of the tactics advised to employ to get quality talent and facilitate much needed change.
+You might even be targeted because of your cross-industry experience, as this is one of the tactics advised to employ to get quality talent and facilitate much-needed change.

 But when a hiring manager comes knocking, make sure you use the same language they are using.
 Don’t speak about your accomplishments in a tech company if they’re looking to hire someone who worked in the financial sector.
 Speak about your experiences in the financial sector, even if your most recent employment was in a tech company.

 Keep in mind – an interview is not the place for you to display your magnificent ego.
 It’s not a place where you will have your praises sung.
-It’s a place where you go to become a solution for a problem.
+It’s a place where you go to become a solution to a problem.
 You don’t have to be the best in your field.
 You have to be what the person in front of you is looking for.